hardglitch/promodj_scraping/README.md

 My App will give you the opportunity to download music from this site in a convenient way.

-The Code is written in asynchronous and multithreaded Python and built using Pyinstaller.
+The Code is written in asynchronous Python and built using Pyinstaller.
 GUI created with PyQt6.

 PromoDJ Scraper is completely portable